dataluscorp/browser/remote/doc/Usage.md

 Usage
 =====

-When using the CDP-based Remote Agent in Firefox, there are three different programs/components running simultaneously:
+When using the CDP-based Remote Agent in Datalus, there are three different programs/components running simultaneously:

-  * the __client__, being the out-of-process script or library (such as Puppeteer) or web inspector frontend you use to control and retrieve information out of Firefox;
+  * the __client__, being the out-of-process script or library (such as Puppeteer) or web inspector frontend you use to control and retrieve information out of Datalus;

-  * the __agent__ that the client connects to which is an HTTPD living inside Firefox, facilitating communication between clients and targets;
+  * the __agent__ that the client connects to which is an HTTPD living inside Datalus, facilitating communication between clients and targets;

   * and the __target__, which is the web document being debugging.

-Since Firefox 86 the Remote Agent ships in all Firefox releases by default.
+Since Datalus 86 the Remote Agent ships in all Datalus releases by default.

-To check if your Firefox binary has the Remote Agent enabled, you can look in its help message for this:
+To check if your Datalus binary has the Remote Agent enabled, you can look in its help message for this:

-	% ./firefox -h
+	% ./datalus -h
 	…
-	  --remote-debugging-port [<port>] Start the Firefox Remote Agent, which is a low-level debugging interface based on the CDP protocol.
+	  --remote-debugging-port [<port>] Start the Datalus Remote Agent, which is a low-level debugging interface based on the CDP protocol.
 	                     Defaults to listen on localhost:9222.
 	…